The Sanction Regime

 No the government is relying on bullshit assumptions and blind ignorance.

 If you are doing a job you enjoy, the pay hours and holidays suit your lifestyle then YES work can be good for you, if that is what you want to do.

 But for the those who are faced with dull repetitive work, low pay and long hours that often clash with family commitments work is no health giver.

 And soon they to if not already will also be facing the extra burden of being lumped in with the sick, the disabled and unemployed when universal credit is fully rolled out.

 The Jobcenter say they are there to offer help and support

-There is no help or support at the jobcenter only suspicion and conflict.
+There is no help or support at the jobcenter.

 They do not have the time resources contacts or training to do very little else.
 Work Coaches are often inadequately trained under paid, under resourced and under pressure from both sides of the desk.

 They take a career they believed might help others.
 Then faced with the brutal reality that the job they signed up for has radically changed.
 They are just there to police the claimants.
 And in some cases although admittedly they may not be aware at the time, pronounce a death sentence !